History

 2010

-PDF merged with the Agape Foundation Fund for Nonviolent Social Change, bringing new networks and strength to our shared mission.
+PDF merged with the Agape Foundation Fund for Nonviolent Social Change, bringing new networks and strength to a shared mission.

 Four decades later, PDF’s role has broadened while staying true to our roots.
 We continue to: